wilfredinni/pysheetComments/2019/March/python_comprehensions/python-comprehensions-step-by-step.md

 ## Set and Dict Comprehensions

-If you have learned the basics of *list comprehensions*...
-Congratulations! you just have done the same with [sets](https://www.pythoncheatsheet.org/#Set-comprehension) and [dictionaries](https://www.pythoncheatsheet.org/#Dictionaries-and-Structuring-Data)!
+If you have learned the basics of *List Comprehensions*...
+Congratulations! you just have done the same with [Sets](https://www.pythoncheatsheet.org/#Set-comprehension) and [Dictionaries](https://www.pythoncheatsheet.org/#Dictionaries-and-Structuring-Data)!

 Set comprehension: